OVERBERG RENOSTERVELD TRUST

 • The Dutch Montagu’s Harrier Foundation (1 tag)

 From a very young age, I was drawn to birds of prey, which introduced me to what is arguably South Africa’s most charismatic raptor.
-Since 2000, I have been involved in studying Black Harriers and the Renosterveld habitats on which they depend.
-Yet there is so much that we need to still understand about the species, and its relationship with its preferred Fynbos and Renosterveld habitats, if we are to save them from an otherwise very gloomy future.
+Since 2000, I have been involved in studying Black Harriers and the renosterveld habitats on which they depend.
+Yet there is so much that we need to still understand about the species, and its relationship with its preferred fynbos and renosterveld habitats, if we are to save them from an otherwise very gloomy future.

 Black Harrier Fast Facts